RajanHari/Unique-Identification-of-animals-using-soft-Biometrics/README.md

 * Age_Classification: Contains the code and scripts for training and evaluating the age classification model.
 * Gender_Classification: Contains the code and scripts for training and evaluating the gender classification model.
-* Direct_name_classification: Contains the code and scripts for the baseline name classification model.
+* Direct_Name_Classification: Contains the code and scripts for the baseline name classification model.
 * Ensemble_classification: Contains the code for the final ensemble model, which combines age, gender, and name predictions to improve chimpanzee identification accuracy.